Kathleen Mary Tillotson: Personal life

-She married Geoffrey Tillotson, then an Assistant Lecturer at University College London, in 1933.
+In 1933, she married Geoffrey Tillotson, who at the time was an Assistant Lecturer at University College London.
 The Tillotsons undertook advisory work for publishers, for government departments and for academic institutions, and were members of numerous literary societies.
 A great deal of correspondence has survived from these activities and with friends they made throughout their lives.

-She is survived by her two adoptive sons, Edmund and Henry.
-Her husband's early death in 1969 caused her much grief, however, she continued her scholarly work.
+She adopted two sons.
+Her husband's early death in 1969 caused her much grief; however, she continued her scholarly work.

-During the Second World War Bedford College was evacuated to Cambridge where Kathleen would often cycle around town with her eldest son Edmund in the bicycle basket.
+During the Second World War, Bedford College was evacuated to Cambridge, where Kathleen would often cycle around town with her eldest son Edmund in the bicycle basket.
 She shared with her husband a love of the countryside and walking, with the Lake District as their favourite holiday destinations.
-In the 1950s and 1960s, he and Kathleen were regularly seen walking from Hampstead Heath to Regent's Park.
+In the 1950s and 1960s, Geoffrey and Kathleen were regularly seen walking from Hampstead Heath to Regent's Park.

 However, she was a staunch and passionate anti-Conservative and welcomed the Open University.
 She lamented the sale of Bedford College's buildings in Regent's Park, central London.
 The cause of justice and equality for women was also close to her heart, which related closely to her intense loyalty to Bedford College.
-This loyalty continued strongly after her retirement in 1971 and it was a great sadness to her when in 1985 the college was amalgamated with Royal Holloway and the new institution became fully co-educational.
+This loyalty continued strongly after her retirement in 1971, and it was a great sadness to her when in 1985 the college was amalgamated with Royal Holloway and the new institution became fully co-educational.
 Her time was also consumed with studying and researching in the British Library.

-Tillotson and died in London on 3 June 2001 aged 95.

-Kathleen Tillotson has been described as "witty", "formidable" and will be "long remembered with affection and gratitude by large numbers of people."
+Tillotson died in London on 3 June 2001, aged 95.
+Kathleen Tillotson has been described as "witty", "formidable" and will be "long remembered with affection and gratitude by large numbers of people".

 Works

 Tillotson collaborated with J. W. Hebel and Bernard Newdigate on The works of Michael Drayton, which won the British Academy's Rose Mary Crawshay Prize in 1943.
-Working with John Butt she published Dickens at work in 1957 and edited Oliver Twist in 1966.
+Working with John Butt, she published Dickens at Work in 1957 and edited Oliver Twist in 1966.
 She was a main editor of Volume 4 of the letters of Charles Dickens (Pilgrim Edition), which was published in 1977.
 She published Novels of the Eighteen-Forties (1954) and The Woman in White (1969), with Anthea Trodd, and, with her husband, published joint essays: Mid-Victorian Studies (1965), Vanity Fair (Riverside edition, 1963).